 Placement Agency.
 A department, agency, or institution of the Commonwealth, or any political

-subdivision thereof, or any organization incorporated under M.G.L. c.
-180, one of whose principal purposes is providing custodial care and social services to children, which receives by agreement with a parent or guardian, by contract with a state agency or as a result of referral by a court of competent jurisdiction, any child under 18 years of age, for placement in family foster care or in a residential program, or for adoption.
+subdivision thereof, or any organization incorporated under the laws of the Commonwealth, one of whose principal purposes is providing custodial care and social services to children, which receives by agreement with a parent or guardian, by contract with a state agency or as a result of referral by a court of competent jurisdiction, any child under 18 years of age, for placement in family foster care or in a residential facility, except that for the purposes of adoption placement, a "placement agency" shall be a department, agency, or institution of the Commonwealth, or any political subdivision thereof, or any organization incorporated under M.G.L. c.
+180, one of whose principal purposes is providing custodial care and social services to children, which receives by agreement with a parent or guardian, by contract with a state agency or as a result of referral by a court of competent jurisdiction, any child under 18 years of age, for placement in adoption.

+Post-adoption Services.
+Post-adoption services are services provided to adopted persons and/or their adoptive families to support them at any time after legalization of the adoption.
+Post-adoption services may be provided directly by the licensee or by referral to a qualified community provider.
+They may include, but are not limited to, education, counseling, search and reunion services, and interventions intended to preserve the family and prevent adoption dissolution, as well as education and counseling about any issues and milestones relevant to the lifelong journey of adoption.

+Post-Placement Supervision.
+Assessment by the licensee of the adjustment of parents and child to a new placement prior to or after finalization of an adoption.

 Residential Program.
 A group care facility, temporary shelter facility, transition to independent